-Literature Review on Urban Development in times of COVID-19
+Literature Review: Urban Development in times of COVID-19

 The COVID-19 pandemic has mostly affected cities.
 Pre-existent urban challenges such as inequality, informality and overcrowding have been exacerbated due to the prevention and mitigation measures taken to cope with the virus.
 Consequently, urban dynamics have changed; the virtualization of education and jobs has challenged the infrastructure of the cities that are no longer based in offices, schools, or universities, but are directly taking place from within the homes.
 Cities are currently facing great pressure not only to respond to the pandemic but also to adjust their development plans towards recovery.